SteveC-SoC/fetchRace/README.md

 1. Getting the fetch requests to work went without a problem, this feels good as I was struggling on these three days ago (mind was blank on how to do them).
 2. I thought I would be able to have one single fetch request that I could pass in all the info, but found this was more complex as different JSON files had different lay outs. 🤔 there must be a way to do this.
-3. added on the guess the meme, this was a nice addition and would have liked to finish this up. have more happen if answer was correct.
+3. added on the guess the meme, this was a nice addition and would have liked to finish this up.
+Answer not showing correclty and have more happen if answer was correct.
 4. CSS is hard, remembering how to space items out and try to make it look more than a 5 second job 🤣😂🤣😂
 5. I am happy with what I accomplished, the main objective for this exercise was to write multiple API requests and display the results, as I previously struggled.
 I'm taking this as a win 😁